frosimanuel/eleveNeleven/README.md

 # Features

+🤝 **Social Features**: We aim to add social features to our marketplace, like creating profiles, notifications, messaging, following artists, liking NFTs, and commenting on NFTs.

 🎨 **PolyMint**: PolyMint is the way for artist to upload their art without needing to pay for minting or transactions, enabling collectors to pay for the first mint of a collection.
 By leveraging PolyMint we aim to make artists access tokenizing their art without friction.

 The first minter of a collection, who pays for cost of the deployment of the NFT contract, gets a share of the royalties of all the NFTs minted in that collection.
 This creates a market for art investors being eager to first mint a piece of art they like.